For many witches, Samhain marks the traditional New Year—a time to honour the dead, reflect on endings, and prepare for a new spiritual cycle.

 Use snow in spells for purification or collect it in jars for future use in magical workings.
 You can also draw sigils in the snow for manifestation.

-8. Declutter your magical tools
+8. Declutter your Magical Tools

 Take time to organize and cleanse your magical tools.
 Wash crystals, dust off your tarot decks, and ensure your herbs and oils are fresh.

-Some witches like to wait until Spring to cleanse and clear their craft instruments, but why not do it now too?
 Having a clearout now will ensure your tools are alive and ready when the influx of new energy arrives in a month or two.

 9. Work with evergreen plants